omarbenhamid/jcdebug/JCDCmd/README.md

 ## jcd show [-o <outputpath>] [<binlogfile in hex>]
 Converts hex log as read from card to textual human readable log.
 If no path to binlog file is set, bin log is expected in std in.
 If no *-o* option is set output is sent to std out.

+## jcd restore
+Restore source folder from backup.
+Current source folder is backup in backup folder.